The Ultimate Guide to Interview Preparation

 8. Get a good night’s sleep

 I know… almost everyone needs more sleep.
-We all lead busy lives and are want to squeeze more hours into the day.
+We all lead busy lives and want to squeeze more hours into the day.
 Plus, all the good TV shows are on until 11pm!
 But going to bed early and getting a full eight-plus hours of sleep can do wonders for your performance the next day.

 Research shows that even mild sleep deprivation can cause memory loss, impaired judgement, decreased attention-spans, and a host of other ill-effects.
 This is not the state of mind you want to be in at an interview, where you absolutely need to be at the top of your game.